Density of power-free values of polynomials: Introduction

-which is positive under our assumptions.
-(The convergence is a well-known fact when $n=1$ and follows from \eqref{rho F bd} for $n\geq 2$.)
+Under our assumptions $C_{F,k}$ is positive.
+(The convergence is a well-known fact when $n=1$ and follows from Lemma \ref{rhoF est} for $n\geq 2$.)
 In particular, whenever $d \geq 5$, the quantity $N_{F,d-1}(B)$ will satisfy the expected asymptotic formula. \\

 Following Browning \cite{B2}, we can also handle the case when we restrict the inputs to be primes.
-This extends an Erd\H{o}s conjecture for $(d-1)$-free values of one-variable polynomials to multi-variable polynomials with $d\geq 5$.
+This extends an Erd\H{o}s conjecture for $(d-1)$-free values of one-variable polynomials at prime arguments to multi-variable polynomials with $d\geq 5$.
 We thus obtain the following theorem: